 The dough needs to be chilled for at least 1-2 hours before baking, but roll the dough in the sprinkles first.
 They will stick better when at room temperature.
 Don’t want the cookies completely covered in sprinkles?
 Simply arrange on the baking sheet, flatten slightly, and add a few sprinkles over the top.

-Be careful not to overbake the cookies.
+Take care not to over-bake the cookies.
 They should stay in the oven just until set in the middle.
-They will still be quite soft and shouldn’t have any golden coloring on the edges.
+The texture will still be quite soft and the bottoms should be barely golden.
+This usually takes about 8-10 minutes.
 As they cool on the pan, they will set further.

-Place the cookies at least 2 inches apart on the baking sheets.
-They will spread.
+Arrange the cookies at least two inches (5 centimeters) apart on the prepared baking sheet.
+They will spread in the oven.

 Adapted from Sugarcrafter

 - 3/4 cup (170 grams) unsalted butter softened at room temperature